R3P41RM4N/R3c0nB3AR/README.md

 ### The focus of the tools within the application should be:
 ### - Port Enumeration, backend server and front end applications fingerprinting.
 Review of authentication, ntlm, potential debugging opportunities, reviewing methods, reviewing potential leads on XSS, fuzzing common extensions both infront of the URL and behind (FUzz.URL/URL.FUZZ).

-.
-#Our goal is to make this app modular (which it sort of is), add additional functionality to the tool selectrion process and continuously improve on the design.
+### Our goal is to make this app modular (which it sort of is), add additional functionality to the tool selection process, and continuously improve on the design.

 # THIS IS A WORK IN PROGRESS #